“Let all things be done decently and in order.”

 Leviticus 16:7- 11

 The blame game has been in place for a lon-n-n-n-g time.
-Scripture points, I guess, to our fundamental human need to affix blame outside of ourselves, in the name of “making things right.”
+Scripture gets to the heart of it.
+We have, I guess, a fundamental human need to affix blame outside of ourselves, in the name of “making things right.”

 We may not acquire two bleating goats these days, but it is quite handy to have a person, place or thing in mind which is the “reason” why we are miserable, struggling or not what we deem we should be in life.
 Pin it on the scapegoat.

 Only, upon doing that, cliché reality alert, we avoid accepting any kind of responsibility for OUR contribution to said mess/unhappiness.
 What is the familiar principle?
 Not forgiving someone is like drinking poison and expecting the other person to die.
 It doesn’t happen.
 We can drink our scapegoat beverage all the livelong day and still...nothing.
 We are not victorious; we are not happy.
 And that scapegoat is still breathing and skipping around our lives.

 So, perhaps, we ascertain then, we have constructed the wrong hell to fulfill our lives.
 And that leaves the door wide open for our next option...